Uygar-a/RayTracingProject/README.md

 # RayTracingProject

-A simple ray tracing student project which has been done as part of Computer Graphics Course at Uni Freiburg.
+A simple ray tracing student project done as part of the Computer Graphics Lab Course at Uni Freiburg.